-The contract resulting from this RFP shall be effective when all parties have executed and the initial term of the contract shall be two (2) years.
-The contract will be renewable for up to 3 additional one-year renewal periods.
-The total contract period will not exceed 5 years.
-Annual renewal shall be contingent upon the University's satisfaction with the services performed.
+The contract resulting from this RFP should be effective for two (2) years, during which no price changes will be accepted, and is renewable for up to three (3) additional one-year renewal periods.
+The total contract period will not exceed five (5) years.
+Annual renewal should be contingent upon the University's satisfaction with the services performed.